reprorehab/reprorehab2022/Resources.md

 ### On principle of Reproducible Science:
 - [Nosek, 2015](https://www.science.org/doi/10.1126/science.aac4716): Estimating the reproducibility of psychological science.
-- [Kapur, Phillips and Insel, 2012](https://pubmed.ncbi.nlm.nih.gov/22869033/): Why has it taken so long for biological psychiatry to develop clinical tests and what to do about it?
+- [Kapur et al., 2012](https://pubmed.ncbi.nlm.nih.gov/22869033/): Why has it taken so long for biological psychiatry to develop clinical tests and what to do about it?

 ### A bit more about the ReproPub: